Discrete subgroups of small critical exponent: Introduction

 In \cite{Kap3}, Kapovich established a relation between the homological dimension and the critical exponent of a Kleinian group.
 Similar homological vanishing feature has been extended to other rank one symmetric spaces by Connell, Farb and McReynolds \cite{CFM}.
-It is conjectured \cite[Conjecture 1.4]{Kap3} that the virtual cohomological dimension $\textup{vcd}(\Gamma)$ is bounded above by $\delta(\Gamma)+1$.
+It is conjectured \cite[Conjecture 1.4]{Kap3} that the virtual cohomological dimension $\textup{vcd}(\Gamma)$ is bounded above by $\delta(\Gamma)+1$ (assume $\Ga$ has no higher rank cusps).
 Under the condition $\delta(\Gamma)<1$, it is equivalent \cite{Stal} to ask (See also a weaker form in \cite[Question 5.6]{Bestvina}.):

 \begin{ques} Is every finitely generated Kleinian group $\Gamma<\operatorname{Isom}(\mathbb H^n)$ with $\delta(\Gamma)<1$ virtually free? \end{ques}